These TBI occupational therapy activities will help improve your independence after brain injury.

 All of these activities can be easily done at home, and are focused on improving fine motor skills, attention, and memory.

-Before we dig into the list, we’ll breifly discuss why OT activities are important for recovery after traumatic brain injury.
+First, it’s important to understand why OT activities are important for recovery after traumatic brain injury.

 The Importance of TBI Occupational Therapy Activities

-TBI occupational therapy is all about retraining your brain to perform activities of daily living after brain injury.
+TBI occupational therapy is all about retraining your brain to perform activities of daily living after brain injury. when we do things we have done before, it is easier for the brain and muscles to be activated.

 This is where occupational therapy activities come in.
 These exercises are designed to help you regain the physical or cognitive ability needed to perform certain activities of daily living.